 Attach the Clamps

-Position the base of each of the two clamps evenly about a 1/4" in from the right edge of the upper portion of the jointer jig, about two inches inside the slots.
-Attach each of the clamps with four 3/4" wood screws.Continue to 7 of 10 below.
+Position the base of each of the two clamps about a 1/4 inch in from the front edge of the slotted 1 x 6, 2 inches inside the edge of the slots.
+Attach each of the clamps to the 1 x 6 with four 3/4-inch wood screws.

 Adjust the Clamps

-Cut the Miter Strip
+Cut the Guide Strip

-Attach the Miter Strip
+Attach the Guide Strip

-Next, turn over the jig and measure that distance from the right-hand side of the jig.
-Using a straight edge, mark a parallel line at this distance from the right edge of the jig.
+As you're facing the table saw, measure from the left side of your saw blade to the right edge of the left miter slot.
+Add 1/8-inch to this measurement.
+Turn over the jig and measure in that distance from the right-hand side of the plywood base.
+Using a straight edge, mark a parallel line at this distance along the right edge of the plywood.

-Finally, position the strip (with the... wide edge against the base of the jointer jig) on the edge of the line opposite the right-side of the jig, and attach to the jig with some 1-1/4" deck screws.
-Be sure to pre-drill and countersink the screws to be sure the heads recess and do not protrude past the face of the strip.
+Position the guide strip wide edge down on the left edge of the line, and attach to the jig with 1 1/4-inch deck screws.
+Drill pilot holes and countersink them to ensure the screw heads do not protrude past the face of the strip.

 Trim the Jointer Jig

-Once you're satisfied with the movement of the jointer jig, pull the... jig all the way forward (toward your body), raise the blade a little over 3/4", start the saw and trim the right-side edge of the jointer jig.
+Once you're satisfied with the movement of the jig, pull the jig all the way forward (toward your body), raise the saw blade to slightly more than 3/4-inch.
+Start the saw and trim the right-side edge of the jointer jig.
+The saw blade should remove only about 1/8-inch of plywood.
 Your table saw jointer jig is now complete.

-To use the jig, position a board that you want to square up into the jig, with the parts of the board that you want to remove just over the right-side edge of the jig.
+To use the jig, position the board you wish to square up into the jig, clamping it in place so the edge to be trimmed is just hanging over the right side.
 You may need to adjust the wing nuts to widen or narrow the jig's clamps to accommodate boards of various widths.

-With the jig adjusted and the board clamped in the desired position, raise the blade to a height just above the stock, start the saw and trim the stock.
-As with any table saw operation, do not stand directly behind the blade, but off to the left side, just in case of a kickback.
+With the jig adjusted and the board clamped in the desired position, raise the blade to a height just above the surface of the stock, start the saw and trim the edge of the stock.
+You now have one perfectly straight edge.